-Who signs the Final Plan of Work?
+Who approves the Final Plan of Work?

-The student, the advisor, and the Director of Advanced Practice and Graduate Certificate Programs sign the Final Plan of Work.
-Please note that plans of work for which more than three doctoral courses are scheduled per semester will not be approved.
+The academic advisor updates the plan or work in Degree Works; the Director of Advanced Practice and Graduate Certificate Programs reviews the Plan of Work concurrently with signing of the Annual Review.
+Please note that plans of work for which more than three doctoral courses are scheduled per semester may not be approved.
 (APRN courses will be viewed as one course, i.e. 8670/75).